 You might not know it, but depending on where you live your credit score might even be one of the things your insurance company uses to determine your rates.

-You can find and compare auto insurance quotes from many different insurance companies – just enter your zip code above right now!
+You can find and compare auto insurance quotes from many different insurance companies.
+Enter your zip code above right now!
 You could have updates to your auto insurance scores, and be eligible for more discounts!

 States That Use Your Your Credit Score

 Some states are still struggling with this issue.
 For example, in Michigan, the Attorney General address auto insurance laws and banned the practice of considering credit in determining insurance premium rates.
-The Michigan Supreme Court overruled it, however, and suggested that these scores were part of a reasonable way of classifying risk.
+The Michigan Supreme Court suggested that these scores were part of a reasonable way of classifying risk.